seanzhangkx8/ConvoKit/docs/source/deli.rst

 For a full description of the dataset collection and potential applications, please refer to the original publication: `Karadzhov, G., Stafford, T., & Vlachos, A. (2023).
 DeliData: A dataset for deliberation in multi-party problem solving.
 Proceedings of the ACM on Human-Computer Interaction, 7(CSCW2), 1-25.`

+Please cite this paper when using DeliData corpus in your research.

 Dataset details
 ---------------